fixpayments/pbtx/README.md

 ### Transactions

 A PBTX transaction is a protobuf message of Transaction type.
-It consists of body and signatures.
+It consists of body and authorities.

-The signatures field is a list of Signature messages, each representing an actor or a co-signor in the order of their appearance in the body.
-Each Signature message may contain several ECC signatures necessary to satisfy the Permission threshold.
+The authorities field is a list of Authority messages, each representing an actor or a co-signor in the order of their appearance in the body.
+Each Authority message may contain several ECC authorities necessary to satisfy the Permission threshold.

-The body is an array of bytes where TransactionBody message is encoded in Protobuf format, signed by those signatures.
+The body is an array of bytes where TransactionBody message is encoded in Protobuf format, signed by those authorities.

 The body message contains network ID, actor ID, optional cosignors, sequence number, previous body's hash, transaction type and content.